Gardens

 It is best to water plants in the morning during winter and when there is a risk of frost, because wet soil actually absorbs heat during the day and has an insulating effect.

-If you are unable to move containers indoors as a method for how to protect plants from frost, then try to protect them from the elements outdoors by placing the pots in sheltered areas, and where possible grouped together for added protection against the cold and wind.
+If you are unable to move containers indoors as a method for how to protect plants from frost, then try to protect them from the elements outdoors wrapping them.

 Container plants are more likely to suffer from their roots freezing.
-To prevent this, 'wrap the containers with bubble wrap from Amazon or straw, or bury the pots in the ground with just the rim showing, to benefit from the insulating properties of the ground,' advise the RHS experts.
+To prevent this, wrap the containers with bubble wrap from Amazon or burlap from Amazon.
+Alternatively, you can bury the pots in the ground.
+Whichever of these methods you choose, it will provide insulation for the roots.

 Courtyard garden ideas